 5. Let things run out

-This is one of my all-time favorite times for sustainable or frugal living.
+This is one of my all-time favorite times for learning to reduce your waste or budget.

 We’re so used to keeping things well-stocked so we never run out of dish soap or maple syrup.